grongierisc/formation-template/README.md

 It is to be noted that it is better if you put the `import psycopg2` at the beginning of the file with the other imports for clarity.
 This operation is similar to the first one we created.
 When it will receive a message of the type `msg.FormationRequest`, it will use the psycopg module to execute SQL requests.
 Those requests will be sent to our postgre database.

-As you can see here the connection is written directly into the code, to improve our code we could do as before for the other operations and make, `host`, `database` and the other connection information, variables with a base value of `db`and `DemoData` etc that can be change directly onto the management portal.
-To do this we can change our `OnInit` function by :
+As you can see here the connection is written directly into the code, to improve our code we could do as before for the other operations and make, `host`, `database` and the other connection information, variables with a base value of `db`and `DemoData` etc that can be change directly onto the management portal.<br>To do this we can change our `OnInit` function by :
 ```python
     def OnInit(self):
         if hasattr(self,'Path'):